 The end results of these discussions was Qvale buying a controlling stake in Jensen Motors

 and the development of the car that would be named Jensen – Healey.

 1972 The Jensen – Healey two seater sports car with mostly Vauxhall running gear and a recently introduced Lotus 907 (2.0 Ltr.
 DOHC) engine.
 This engine was under developed when Jensen started fitting it to the new car.
 As a result the Jensen-Healey soon developed a bad reputation for unreliability, a disaster in any market but particularly in the the U.S. market at which the car was primarily aimed.
 As a result sales fell well short of predictions and of needs for a profitable existence of the company.

 Sales of the Interceptor also began to decline and although there was a new model (F model) on the drawing boards there was insufficient time or money to bring it into production.

 1976 In September 1975 the financial situation of the company was such that the lenders (banks and suppliers etc.) put it into receivership with the aim of either implementing procedures which would help the company to survive or to sell it as a going concern.
 Neither option proved possible and the company was closed in May 1976.

-When I set out to develop this post, my objective was, mainly, to cover the contracts that the company won to assemble cars for other manufacturers.
-This provided Jensen with the money to build and develop the cars carrying its own badge.
-Before I got there I felt the need to summarise the history of the company.
-In so doing I, inevitably, covered the contracts.
+When I set out to create this post, my objective was, mainly, to cover the contracts that the company won to assemble cars for other manufacturers.
+These contracts provided the Jensen brothers with the money to build and develop the cars carrying their own name.
+Before I got there I felt the need to summarise the history of the company (above).
+Now we can look at the “contract” cars in detail –

 A 40 Sports 1950- 53